Tekali7/Fitness-Guide/README.md

 ## Validator Testing

 The [CI Python Linter/Validator](<https://pep8ci.herokuapp.com/#>) was used to validate the project.
-The validation results are displayed with a snippet of the code to indicate their association with the respective page.
+The validation result is displayed with a snippet of the code to indicate their association with the project.
 ![Validation](assets/python-validator.PNG)

 ## Manual Testing